Osiris-Team/PayHook/WIP.md

 ### Installation

 Prerequisites:
-- SQL database like MySQL, MariaDB, etc... (this is where PayHook will store the orders, products and payments)
+- SQL database like MySQL, MariaDB, etc...
 - 5 minutes of free time to set this up.

 Setup: